 9. Conversion Rate

-Conversion rates in live chat refer to the percentage of chat interactions that lead to a desired outcome or action, typically resulting in some form of business value.
-The specific “conversion” can vary based on the business’s goals and the nature of the live chat’s purpose.
+Conversion Rate in live chat measures the percentage of chat interactions that lead to a desired outcome, such as a purchase, sign-up, demo booking, or successful lead capture.
+The specific “conversion” can vary based on the business’s goals and the purpose of the live chat.

 How to measure it:

-- Define what constitutes a “conversion” for your business within the context of live chat.
-It could be a sale, a sign-up, or simply a support ticket resolution.
+- Define what constitutes a “conversion” for your business within live chat.
+It could be a sale, a sign-up, or support ticket resolution.

 - Track the number of successful conversions that result directly from chat interactions within a specific period.